 Visit Frida’s Kahlo House and Museum

-It costs 230 pesos ($15) for a ticket and must be bought in advance online only to go inside Frida Kahlo’s house.
-Plan ahead because tickets sell out weeks in advance.
-If you want to take pictures, you’ll have to pay another 30 pesos at the door and receive a red sticker you must wear.
+It costs about 230 pesos ($15) for a ticket and must be bought in advance online.
+Tickets sell out weeks in advance.
+To take pictures, you’ll have to pay another 30 pesos at the door and receive a red sticker granting permission.

-There’s a small gift shop in the house with prints, jewelry, postcards and a few other related items you can’t get from vendors on the street.
+There’s a small gift shop in the house with prints, jewelry, postcards and a few other related items.
 The art and crafts store next to Frida’s house is worth stopping in, too if you’re looking for unique items.

 Read more stories about things to do in Mexico here.